jphacks/NG_2313/README.md

 ![image](https://github.com/jphacks/NG_2313/assets/50434558/45e9c58c-ce1d-406b-bf87-2e32600f40bd)

 One point of differentiation from ChatGPT is that it can read the documents in the user's local environment, read all the documents in the directory, and answer questions about those documents.
-**Now, it only can read the documents under "pdf" directries in this repository.
-So, you have to upload or set documents you'd like to let it read.(2023/10/29)**
+**Now, it only can read the documents under "pdf" directries in the backend repository.
+So, you have to set in the "pdf" repository or upload documents you'd like to let it read.(2023/10/29)**
 In addition, we are aiming to develop a chat system that can be more deeply personalized for each individual, based on user information with long-term memory among multiple sessions.

 ## Status